samhita-l/rehs2024/README.md

 ![cpu_table](https://github.com/user-attachments/assets/97ec0059-fee8-4824-924a-044f448e785c)
 # Acknowledgements
+We would like to thank UCSD and SDSC for hosting this amazing program.

-This entire project wouldn't be possible without the efforts of program coordinator Ange Mason and consistent guidance from our mentor, Dr. Kandes.
-Additionally, we would like to thank UCSD and SDSC for hosting this amazing program!
+Additionally, this entire project wouldn't be possible without the efforts of program coordinator Ange Mason and consistent guidance from our mentor, Dr. Kandes.